SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some notable events in the USA that occur on November 22:
+Here’s a significant event that occurs in the USA on November 22:

-- **Thanksgiving Day (Date varies each year)**:
+- **Thanksgiving Celebrations**:
-  - Though celebrated on the fourth Thursday in November, which can sometimes be on November 22, Thanksgiving is a major national holiday.
+  - Generally observed on the fourth Thursday in November, which occasionally falls on or near November 22.
-  - It includes traditions such as family gatherings, feasting on turkey, and expressing gratitude.

-- **Assassination of President John F. Kennedy (1963)**:
-  - John.
-F. Kennedy was assassinated in
+  - A day for families and friends to gather together for a holiday meal, traditionally centered around turkey, stuffing, and various sides.
+  - Involves various customs, such as sharing what one is thankful for and pumpkin pie for dessert.

+**Additionally:**

+- **
 ### Positive Qoute
 ------
-"Every day is a new beginning; take a deep breath, smile, and start again! 🌅😊✨"
+"Believe in yourself, and magic will happen! ✨💪🌟"